Anna M. Hershenberg

 Prior to joining Herrick, Anna served as a law clerk in the Eastern District of New York for the Honorable Kiyo A. Matsumoto and for the Honorable David G. Trager.
 Anna began her career as a litigation associate at Willkie Farr & Gallagher LLP.
 Anna graduated summa cum laude from Brooklyn Law School and summa cum laude from the Schreyer Honors College at the Pennsylvania State University.
 Prior to her legal career, Anna worked as a producer at a new media company based in Soho, New York City.

 Anna was named a 2018 National Law Journal ADR Champion.
 She is a member of the Federal Bar Council's Inn of Court, the New York State Bar Association’s Dispute Resolution Section, and the New York and New Jersey state bars.
-Anna has authored numerous articles, including most recently co-authoring "Why You Should Always Mediate," published in Inside, the New York State Bar Association’s Corporate Counsel Section publication.
+Anna has authored numerous articles, including "Why You Should Always Mediate," published in Inside, the New York State Bar Association’s Corporate Counsel Section publication.
 This spring, Anna will co-teach a class on In-House Lawyering & Dispute Resolution at Fordham Law School with CPR’s President and CEO Noah Hanft.